For this week’s installment of our student advice series, we explore how to choose a major.

 “I had always wanted to study chemistry.
 While taking general biology classes required for chemistry, I found out that I loved applying what I knew in chemistry to how the body or the environment works.
 Let your passions guide you.
 It might take you two weeks or two years, and you might get it on your first try, but most likely not.
 It is okay; just be sure you are passionate about what you are doing.” ––Jessica Bunn,’19, a Chemistry and Biology major from Wilson, N.C.

-“I was registering for classes for the second semester and made a joke how it would be funny if I chose one of my strengths, communication, as a major.
+“I was registering for classes for the second semester and joked that it would be funny if I chose one of my strengths, communication, as a major.
 I took an intro class my second semester and knew the first day that I wanted to have this as my major.
 I have always had a crazy dream of becoming a news anchor, but I did not think it was realistic.
 Through Meredith’s communication class, I realized that it is all possible.” —Yessy Anorve-Basoria, ’19, a Communication major from Apex, N.C.

 “I came to Meredith wanting to be a Psychology major.
 I took AP Psychology in high school and loved it.
 Then I took Intro to Communication and fell in love with it.
 After my Intro to Public Relations class, I decided that I wanted to major in Public Relations, so I added it as a second major.” —Kaitlin Toxey, ’18, a Psychology and Communication major from Raleigh, N.C.